 Her work as an undergraduate student leader motivated her to enter the field of student affairs.
 She likes to learn about different cultures, enjoys traveling and visiting museums, as well as outdoor activities.
 Stephanie works closely with multicultural student organizations, and implements programs and workshops for the Days-Massolo Center.
 She can be reached at email@example.com, or 315-859-4537.
 Her office hours typically are noon-5 p.m. on Wednesdays, Thursdays, and Fridays.

-Jorett Joseph is a junior at Hamilton College and with majors in Africana Studies and Government.
-Born in Miami, Florida, she is a member of the second Hamilton Posse Miami.
-She is the Cultural Chair of BLSU, a member of the Feminists of Color Collective, and the Ministry Leader/ Musical Director of the Hamilton College Morning Service.
+Jorett Joseph '15 is majoring in Africana studies and government.
+Born in Miami, Florida, Jorett is a member of the second Hamilton Posse Miami.
+She is the Cultural Chair of BLSU, a member of the Feminists of Color Collective, and the Ministry Leader/Musical Director of the Hamilton College Sunday Morning Service.
 Being a Residential Advisor, Jorett has a very open personality and is always available to provide advice or point someone in the right direction.
-Post undergraduate school she plans to graduate from law school specializing in international law.
-She recently worked with the United States Equal Employment Opportunity Commission immersing herself in issues affecting diverse communities.
+She recently worked with the U.S. Equal Employment Opportunity Commission immersing herself in issues affecting diverse communities.
+She plans to attend law school and specialize in international law.
 In her free time she enjoys singing, dancing, and listening to different genres of music.
 Jorett can be reached at email@example.com.

-Ryan Ong is a sophomore at Hamilton College and intends to double major in Mathematics and Economics.
-He is from Diamond Bar, California, a suburban city east of Los Angeles.
-Ryan currently lives on-campus in Bundy West.
-Aside from his academics, Ryan is a new student orientation leader, a member of Rainbow Alliance, a member of the Hamilton College Choir, treasurer of Philanthropy Committee, class of 2016 treasurer, and Co-Chair of Cultural Affairs Committee.
-Recently, Ryan worked as an accounting & media intern at an advertising agency in Costa Mesa, CA. After graduating from college, Ryan plans to work in strategy consulting and travel to various places around the world.
+Ryan Ong '16 is majoring in mathematics and economics.
+Ryan is from Diamond Bar, California, a suburban city east of Los Angeles and currently lives on campus in Bundy West.
+Ryan is a new student orientation leader, a member of Rainbow Alliance, a member of the Hamilton College Choir, treasurer of Philanthropy Committee, class of 2016 treasurer, and Co-Chair of Cultural Affairs Committee.
+Recently, Ryan worked as an accounting & media intern at an advertising agency in Costa Mesa, Calif.
+After Hamilton, Ryan plans to work in strategy consulting and travel to various places around the world.
 Ryan enjoys long walks on the beach, TV shows (GG, Breaking Bad, Suits, Downton Abbey, HIMYM, the list goes on and on), Bikram Yoga, and dogs.
 Ryan can be reached at firstname.lastname@example.org.